 #3.
 Reframe consumer surveys

-Surveying consumers is a tried-and-true technique that can generate useful Moments that Matter insights.
+Surveying consumers is a tried-and-true technique that can generate useful micro-moment insights.
 And, with tools like Google Consumer Surveys, you can see responses to online and mobile surveys immediately.
 Instead of asking classic questions about brand perceptions and product features, zero in on when, why, and where your customers turn to mobile for help and answers in the moment.

 The results of a hair care survey, for example, might reveal that a large percentage of women turn to their phones for how-tos while doing their hair at least once a week.
 If you're a hair care marketer, this would be a clear indication that there's value in creating mobile videos with styling tips.